edgelesssys/marblerun.sh/content/docs/getting-started/quickstart.md

 The CLI will obtain the coordinator's remote attestation quote and verify it against the configuration on our [release page](github.com/edgelesssys/marblerun/releases/latest/download/coordinator-era.json).
 The SGX quote proves the integrity of the coordinator pod.
 Since we are not using SGX hardware in this case (`--simulation`), the quote verification is omitted by marblerun.
-The CLI returns a certificate as result and stores it as `marblerun.crt` in your current directory.
+The CLI returns a certificate and stores it as `marblerun.crt` in your current directory.
 The certificate is bound to the quote and can be used for future verification.
 It can also be used as a root of trust for [authenticating your confidential applications]({{< ref "docs/features/attestation.md#external-attestation-of-the-app" >}}).